 What skills will I need to be successful in this subject?

-You will be expected to: work collaboratively and independently; visit exhibitions; and research, take risks and reflect on your practice.
+You will be expected to: work collaboratively and independently; visit exhibitions; and research and reflect on your practice.

 Possible Careers and Future Education

 This GCSE in Textiles Design gives learners a whole host of technical, transferable skills, including communication and teamwork.
 Upon completion, learners can progress to Technical Certificates and other Level 3 vocational qualifications such as BTEC Extended Level 3 Diploma in Fashion and Textiles or A-level Fashion and Textiles.
 Careers and job roles could include; Fashion Designer, Pattern Designer and Grader, Garment Technologist/Product Developer, Sample Machinist, Fashion Buyer, Visual Merchandiser, Fashion Stylist and Fashion Blogger.